 Preparing for a successful retirement is one of the biggest financial responsibilities you’ll face.
 USU’s retirement plans provide a strong foundation.
 Retirement plan options include TIAA, Fidelity, and Utah Retirement Systems (URS).

 The plan you participate in may depend on when you were hired:

 A. If you were hired on or after October 1, 2015 and have never participated in URS, you may choose TIAA, Fidelity Investments, or both as your retirement program.
-New hires to the University who have prior membership in URS may elect to enroll in the applicable URS plan.
+New hires to the University who have prior membership in URS must elect to enroll in the applicable URS plan.

 B. If you were hired into a non-exempt position before October 1, 2015, you are enrolled in one of the URS plans as follows:

 - Tier 1 Plan - Employees hired into eligible positions on or before June 30, 2011.